 I won’t lie, it was hard.
 Not anymore but it was challenging at the beginning.
 You are used to putting a piece of meat into the oven or grilling it on the stove, throwing together some veggies and voila.
 You are used to going to a shop and getting whatever you want, just grabbing it from a shelf and putting it into your basket.

-As a vegan, firstly I didn’t even know what I can or can’t eat.
-I didn’t know how to recreate my favourite food, where to get omegas, how to be sure I am getting enough of everything that my body needs and why on earth everything has milk powder.
+As a vegan, firstly I didn’t even know what I could or couldn’t eat.
+I didn’t know how to recreate my favourite food, where to get omegas, how to be sure I was getting enough of everything that my body needs and why on earth everything has milk powder.

-I remember standing in front of those shelves for hours and reading labels so I can find crisps that don’t contain milk or sweets that don’t have gelatin, beeswax or crushed bugs.
+I remember standing in front of those shelves for hours and reading labels so I could find crisps that didn’t contain milk or sweets that didn’t have gelatin, beeswax or crushed bugs.

 But it does get easier, trust me.